rameshkumar-ramaiyan/ARS/README.md

 Provide a short description of the project's goals and a bit of background.
 Any links that you frequently access are also good to include up at the top as well, for easy access.
 Everyone loves easy access.

-## Information about the directory structure.

-Typically we have more than just Drupal in our repository root, so it's helpful to have a brief description of what is in there.
-We typically have a drush folder for aliases and commands, as well as a patches directory with its own README.

-## How to get started developing.

-Tell the developers what the best way to jump into the project might be.
-Things like, "clone this repository, create a feature branch, run the installer, download a copy of the database, etc..
-Whomever reviews the pull request should also do things like remove the remote branch from the repository once it is merged."

 ## Code promotion workflow.

 The workflow below outlines the development process.